-Sin Salida was co-produced by Nuits de Fourvière, Tango de Soie, CCN de Créteil & Val-de-Marne, Cie Käfig, ADAMI, SPEDIDAM, Région Auvergne Rhône-Alpes, Ville de Lyon, Ville de Boulogne Billancourt, Carré Belle-Feuille with the support of the Centre Chorégraphik Pôle Pik, Aqueduc de Dardilly, the Maison de la Danse de Lyon, and Kate Wormald.
+Sin Salida was co-produced by Nuits de Fourvière, Tango de Soie, CCN de Créteil & Val-de-Marne, Cie Käfig, ADAMI, SPEDIDAM, Région Auvergne Rhône-Alpes, Ville de Lyon, Ville de Boulogne Billancourt, Carré Belle-Feuille with the support of the Institut français in Paris and the Ville de Lyon, the Centre Chorégraphik Pôle Pik, Aqueduc de Dardilly, the Maison de la Danse de Lyon, and Kate Wormald.

 Sin Salida was made possible, in part, by generous support from DANCEworks, a unique collaboration and creative residency program established between SUMMERDANCE Santa Barbara and the Lobero Theatre, and by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation